ahammadnafiz/ahammadnafiz.github.io/_posts/2024-09-21-Backprop-by-Hand-A-Deep-Dive-into-Neural-Networks-(NN).md

   mermaid.initialize({ startOnLoad: true });
 </script>

 ## Introduction

 Artificial Neural Networks (ANNs) have revolutionized the field of machine learning, enabling breakthroughs in image recognition, natural language processing, and more.
 At the heart of training these networks lies a powerful algorithm: backpropagation.
 In this blog post, we'll demystify backpropagation, exploring its intuition, mechanics, and practical implementation.

+You can find the code for this blog post [Neural Network From Scratch](https://github.com/ahammadnafiz/Machine-Learning/blob/main/Neural%20Netwoks/FizNet.py).

 ## 1. The Intuition Behind Backpropagation